turingschool-projects/dsst-summer/sessions/js-2.md

           'black',
           'pink']
 ```

+#### Your Turn

+Open up your console and create an array of your favorite rides at Elitch Gardens.

 ## Accessing Values in Arrays
 Each value in an array is automatically given a number called an index.
 This index can be used to access a particular value in any given array.